learner-of-string/tapaScriptCars-task-02/README.md

 ### Some characteristics of this project

 - This is a React project.
-- The component hierarchy has matched with React Dev Tool.
+- The component hierarchy has matched with the React Dev Tool.
-- The project has designed with TailwindCSS.
+- The project has been designed with TailwindCSS.
 - No Eslint error OR Eslint suppression.
 - No Spell Checker error too.
 - The optimized file is deployed in [tapaScript Cars](https://superb-yeot-414500.netlify.app/)